Germany regrets U.S. decision to sanction Russian vessel involved in Nord Stream 2 | Headlines

 German business daily Handelsblatt had earlier reported the U.S. sanctions would go into effect on Tuesday as part of the Countering America's Adversaries Through Sanctions Act (CAATSA).
 It said the sanctions would be imposed on the Russian pipe-laying ship "Fortuna" and its owner, KVT-RUS.

-Nord Stream 2, designed to double the capacity of the existing Nord Stream undersea gas pipeline, has become a point of contention between Moscow and Washington, with the United States seeking to cut Europe's reliance on Russian energy.
+Nord Stream 2, designed to double the capacity of the existing Nord Stream undersea gas pipeline, would bypass Ukraine, depriving it of lucrative transit fees.
+The project has become a point of contention between Moscow and Washington, with the United States seeking to cut Europe's reliance on Russian energy.
 The group behind the pipeline suspended work in December 2019 due to the threat of sanctions from Washington, even though the project has been nearly completed.

 Germany and European allies accuse Washington of using its newly introduced CAATSA sanctions regime to meddle in their foreign and energy policies.
 According to Refinitiv ship-tracking data, Fortuna is still anchored in the Baltic Sea near Rostock in Northern Germany.